Call of Duty 2: Soviet campaign

-The player controls Private Vasili Koslov of the 13th Guards Rifle Division, initially involved in the defense of Moscow from the advancing German forces.
-The next level involves the destruction of a German stronghold in Stalingrad during September 1942.
-The next objective involves battling for strongholds throughout Stalingrad throughout December 1942, including re-connecting cut telephone wires and re-capturing the rail-yard and train-station.
+The player controls Private Vasili Koslov of the 13th Guards Rifle Division in December 1941, initially involved in the defense of Moscow from the advancing German troops.
+The next level involves the destruction of a German stronghold in Stalingrad during early December 1942.
+The next objective involves battling for strongholds throughout Stalingrad throughout the middle of December 1942, including re-connecting cut telephone wires and re-capturing the rail-yard and train-station.
 The final mission takes place during the final Soviet offensive in Stalingrad in January 1943, which involves the re-capture and defense of city blocks and Stalingrad city hall.

 British campaign

 The player controls a British soldier, Sergeant John Davis of the 7th Armoured Division in North Africa, led by Captain Price.
-The first level has the player taking part in a sneak attack on German Afrika Korps troops, ending with the destruction of a German supply station.
+The first level in early November 1942, has the player taking part in a sneak attack on German Afrika Korps troops, ending with the destruction of a German supply station.
 The next level has the player defending a town from overwhelming numbers of Germans sending counter attacks from North, West, South and East; finally achieving victory by destroying much of the German tank force using artillery.
 This is followed by the Second Battle of El Alamein, during which the player has to fight through several trenches, machine gun nests, 88mm Flak 36 guns and finally taking the German field headquarters.
 The assault on El Dabaa to intercept the remaining Germans in Egypt and destroy several 88mm guns soon follows, ending the first British campaign.
 An addendum to the second set of missions has the player taking on the role of a British tank commander, David Welsh, while engaging German forces in Libya.
 The first mission of the third campaign in Toujane, Tunisia, has the player immediately under fire, holding a house until they break out and rendezvous with the second squad.
 They then retake Toujane with reinforcements the next day all before assaulting Matmata.
 The final British campaign takes place during the Battle for Caen as part of Operation Overlord.